 The registered office of the Company is established in Munich, the business address is Hanauer Landstraße 148a, 60314 Frankfurt am Main, and the commercial register number is HRB no. 248092 in Munich.
 The first financial year of the Company started on 1 November and ends on 31 October.
-The first financial year starts on 13 March 2019 and ended on 31 October 2019.
+The first financial year started on 13 March 2019 and ended on 31 December 2019.

 These interim consolidated financial statements have been prepared in accordance with the currently applicable International Financial Reporting Standards ('IFRS') of the International Accounting Standards Board (IASB) and the interpretations of the International Financial Reporting Interpretations Committee (IFRIC); especially in accordance with IAS 34 (Interim Financial Reporting).
-Due to the fact that LifeFit Group MidCo GmbH's first fiscal year started on 13 March 2019 and ended on 31 October 2019 no former consolidated financial statements prepared in accordance with IFRS are existing.